 “So just by having a better business credit score and getting an interest rate that's 3% better, you'd end up saving $1,700,” Pearson explains.

-steps you need to take to set up a business credit profile.
+There are a few steps you need to take to set up a business credit profile.
 Even though there are multiple steps, the process is straightforward and you only need to do it once.

-Limited Liability Company (LLC).
+Step 1: The first thing you need to do is incorporate your business and form a Limited Liability Company (LLC).
 Unlike a sole proprietorship, where you provide a personal guarantee, this ensures that your business finances are separate from your personal finances, and not entangled with your personal credit history.

-get an employee identification number (EIN), which is for tax filing and reporting purposes.
+Step 2: After that, you need to get an employee identification number (EIN), which is for tax filing and reporting purposes.
 Instead of using your social security number when you file taxes or submit forms, you’ll use your EIN.

 Step 3: Next, you’ll need to open a business bank account.
 You must open the account with your legal business name.